kudobuilder/kudo.dev/content/blog/announcing-kudo-0.7.2.md

 KUDO v0.7.0+ focuses on developer productivity, user debugging, Kubernetes controller best practices and is updated to the latest Kubernetes 1.16 standards.
 We are happy to announce the release of v0.7.2.

 <!-- more -->

+To see the full changelog and the list of contributors who contributed to this release, visit [the Github Release](https://github.com/kudobuilder/kudo/releases/tag/v0.7.2) page.

 ## Release Highlights